 Metacritic’s stated goal is to “help consumers make an informed decision about how to spend their time and money”, a goal that is not served by skewing in either direction, nor by rating on a curve.
 Nonetheless, Metacritic processes ratings by the undocumented “stature” of critics to produce a weighted “Metascore”.
 They also make arbitrary editorial choices in the interpretation of individual critics’ scales, which reduces diversity of opinion compared to Rotten Tomatoes.
 Finally, Metacritic moves the window of “general meaning” based on the medium of a work.3

 It is not a stated editorial policy at Metacritic to skew high.
 However, there is money at stake,4 and historical movie ratings on Metacritic are higher than on Rotten Tomatoes.
 It is not clear whether conscious ratings inflation on either site would be sustainable as a business practice, but as long as neither editorial policy nor raw data are public, Metacritic could get away with systematic inflation if its staff or owners wanted to.
 Lots of reviewers do get away with this.5

 Given that Amazon owns IMDb, Prime Video, and the Amazon Original brand of streaming video, there is a monetary incentive toward corruption in the case of IMDb.
 Hypothetically, the aggregator would pick its secret policy of reinterpretation in whatever way maximizes company profit while minimizing the risk of getting caught without a plausible excuse.
 This is, of course, easier on Amazon Marketplace, where ratings (“Amazon Seller Rating”) are extensively weighted by policy, and skew high.
 Amazon itself is rated highly by Amazon, on Amazon.

 It is easy to find companies that skew ratings by registering fake users on sites like IMDb.
-They are hired in marketing campaigns, but not all such cheating is commercial.
+Those companies are hired to cheat in marketing campaigns, but not all such cheating is commercial.
 Sites like IMDb and BGG, where reviewers are poorly authenticated, use secret algorithms in part to counteract non-commercial campaigns of dishonest voting.
 One example is Ghostbusters (2016), which is marked by IMDb with the following note:

 Our rating mechanism has detected unusual voting activity on this title.
 To preserve the reliability of our rating system, an alternate weighting calculation has been applied.